prithuchauhan/Pytorch_basics/readMe.md

 We start with this and then study FastAI which is built on top of pytorch and makes training and making models even easier

 FILES :
-1. intro_to_tensors : Basics of tensors, how to convert numpy arrays into tensors, resize, sicing, basic maths operations on tensors etc ...
+1. intro_to_tensors : Basics of tensors, how to convert numpy arrays into tensors, resize, slicing, basic maths operations on tensors etc ...

 2. autograd : pytorch's own automatic differentiation library, useful for training gradient based optimization algos, here basics of differentiation were covered